se4ma-uniandes/book/chapter5/Design-Systems.md

 _(Taken from Figma UI Kits of [Material Design v3](https://www.figma.com/community/file/1035203688168086460) and [Human Interface Guidelines for iOS 17](https://www.figma.com/community/file/1248375255495415511))_

 There are many components that you can see and consult in each Design System, such as [Material Design v3](https://www.figma.com/community/file/1248375255495415511) and [Human Interface Guidelines for iOS 17](https://www.figma.com/community/file/1248375255495415511).
 There, you can create your own mockups by copying each component and modifying colors and composition in each view/screen.
-Refer to Section [Designing GUI Mocks](chapter5/Designing-GUI-Mocks.md) for some advice on starting to design your own app.
+Refer to Section [Designing GUI Mocks](chapter5/Designing-GUI-Mocks.md) for some tips on starting to design your own app.